 The paragraphs of the inaugural declaration gripped their hearts from the start.
 In particular, the participants of the meeting were greatly taken by the part of the declaration, which expressed confidence that Korea's independence would succeed if the whole nation-20 million people-were rallied into one, each contributing his or her all; money, provisions, skill and wisdom; and took part in the anti-Japanese national liberation front.
-They were taken by the earnest appeal to everyone to fight, encompassed in the ARF.
+They were taken by the earnest appeal to everyone to fight, encompassed in the Association for the Restoration of the Fatherland.